 To pre-qualify and schedule a Vascular Screening Package, call 317.776.7247, and dial option 1.
 Patients must be at least 30 years old.
 Payment is due at time of scheduling.

-To qualify for this test, you must have a history of smoking, be at least 50 years old, and complete a screening questionnaire to determine your risk factors.
-If you’re eligible for this screening, you must provide your primary care physician’s name and contact information so he or she may receive the results.
 This screening uses a CT scan to identify early signs of lung cancer.
 The exam takes only a few minutes and doesn’t require any medications or needles.
-Board certified radiologists provide results of the exam to your physician.
+Board-certified radiologists provide the results of the exam to your physician.
 A doctor’s order is required, and your insurance will be billed.